 Choosing a Kansas Suboxone Doctor

-There is no shortage of options when selecting a Suboxone Doctor in Kansas.
-Selecting a Doctor for Suboxone or Buprenorphine can be cumbersome, and it is critical to do your research.
-Suboxone is a pharmaceutical drug, and like many other medications, abuse is common.
+There are plenty of options when selecting a Suboxone Doctor in Kansas.
+Selecting a physician for Suboxone or Buprenorphine can be cumbersome, and it is important to get the proper information.
+Suboxone is a medication, and like many other medications, abuse is common.
 This is why it is important to get lots of information and get all of your questions answered.
-Suboxone does not cure addiction, but it can play a major role in the recovery process.
-When looking for a Suboxone Doctor in Kansas, always be certain that they match what you are looking for.
+Suboxone does not cure addiction, but rather one part of a recovering addict's treatment plan.
+When looking for a Suboxone Doctor in Kansas, always be certain that they fit your needs in every way.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox

 An addictive substance in itself, it is widely debated on whether Suboxone actually helps individuals who are dependant on opioids.
 Some patients have said to have experienced great success with Suboxone treatment, but others were not as lucky.
 One study reported that while on Suboxone there was a decreased rate of prescription painkiller abuse at 49%, but only 8.6% exhibited abstinence once the Suboxone treatment had` ceased.
 Other studies did not show long term success with a less than 10% success rate once treatment ceased, including cases where additional treatments where provided concurrently.

 Alternatives to Suboxone Treatment in Kansas